-Grasping Net Energy within Fusion Processes
+Understanding Net Energy in Fusion

 - Scientific breakeven: the fusion plasma produces an energy output that matches the power fed directly into it.